Ankitkumar341/stenography_project/README.md

 - `Pillow`: A Python Imaging Library (PIL) fork used for handling image processing tasks, such as embedding and extracting hidden data from images

 ## Usses
-1. (Encryption data ) Type your Password
+1. (Encryption data ) open main.exe Type your Password
 2. Type Secret Messege  &  Select the Image
 3. Tab press Encyrpt and showing Ecrypted Massege and You got New File Of Image
 4. (decryption data ) enter password and select the image and press decrypt